About Our 2021 Policy Agenda

 Goal: A “family first” system that recognizes the value of keeping families together when possible and ensures that, when necessary, children are placed with well-supported relatives or foster families.

-- Create the Office of Family Representation to support access to timely and high quality parental legal representation statewide.
+- Support access to timely and high quality parental legal representation statewide.

 - Expand primary prevention and define eligibility for preventive services as broadly as possible.

-- Increase the Family First Transition Fund to strengthen family-based foster care.
+- Maintain the Family First Transition Fund to strengthen family-based foster care.

 - Establish an Ombudsman for birth parents, foster parents, kin, and children in care.